-Major Stipulation To Be Added to Roman Reigns vs. The Undertaker At Wrestlemania
+Major Stipulation To Be Added To Roman Reigns Vs. The Undertaker At WrestleMania

-At Wrestlemania 33, Roman Reigns will be facing The Undertaker in a match the WWE Universe isn’t crazy about, but a major stipulation that has yet to be added to the match will make it the most anticipated match on the Wrestlemania card.
+At WrestleMania 33, Roman Reigns will be facing The Undertaker in a match the WWE Universe isn’t crazy about, but a major stipulation that has yet to be added to the match will make it the most anticipated match on the WrestleMania card.
 The assumption is Reigns will get the win over The Deadman in Orlando, which many fans are not thrilled to see.
 However, there is a specific reason why WWE officials want it to happen.

-WWE officials are anxious for Roman Reigns to face The Undertaker at Wrestlemania this year because The Deadman’s time to perform in the ring is reaching an expiration date, and his wrestling career is coming to an end sooner rather than later.
-WWE wants to see Reigns vs. Undertaker before the latter officially calls it a career, which could finally be happening in Orlando this year at Wrestlemania 33.
+WWE officials are anxious for Roman Reigns to face The Undertaker at WrestleMania this year because The Deadman’s time to perform in the ring is reaching an expiration date, and his wrestling career is coming to an end sooner rather than later.
+WWE wants to see Reigns vs. Undertaker before the latter officially calls it a career, which could finally be happening in Orlando this year at WrestleMania 33.

-It’s been reported that The Undertaker originally wanted to retire after his Hell in a Cell match with Shane McMahon at Wrestlemania 32.
+It’s been reported that The Undertaker originally wanted to retire after his Hell in a Cell match with Shane McMahon at WrestleMania 32.
 Since then, rumors and speculation have been swirling his status and kept the fans wondering if they had seen the last of The Deadman inside a WWE ring.
 Nothing is official, but the match with Roman Reigns could serve as The Undertaker’s official retirement from wrestling and WWE.

 According to a new report, it’s plausible that the match between Reigns and Undertaker will be adding some kind of a retirement angle or stipulation to generate a lot more buzz.
 The majority of the WWE Universe will be against the idea of Reigns being the one to end The Phenom’s career, but they’re much more likely to be into the idea if it also leads to a massive heel turn for Roman Reigns on the grandest stage of them all.